German P.

 ABNAMRO

-• After German completed the situation analysis, he wrote a project proposal with two options: 1) develop an MS Access application; 2) implement EPM.
-ABN AMRO chose the second.
-German led project kickoff, secured approvals from the IT architecture committee, IT security, procurement, and internal audit.
-He authored the project charter, PID, and detailed plans, and led a team of three.
-Later he focused on technical solutions and took on the lead architect role.
-He organized EPM hosting and vendor management with Microsoft, Perrit, freelancers, and CGI.
-German managed requirements on behalf of the model management chain’s four departments.
-He configured MS Project, Project Server, SharePoint, SQL Server, SSRS, and SharePoint Server.
-He handled stakeholder management with departments, internal audit, the Dutch central bank, and other parties.
-German was the solution visionary, handled design details, and aligned use cases with users.
-He proposed integrated datasets, solved data quality issues, and organized data ownership.
-He ran DTS tool management and trained functional managers.
-Organizationally, he designed new chain processes around the new tool in ARIS and implemented them.
-He built 100+ management reports and a custom data warehouse with a SQL Server sync mechanism.
+• After German completed the situational analysis, he wrote a project proposal with two alternatives: 1) developing an MS Access application; 2) implementing EPM.
+ABNAMRO chose the second option.
+German took over the project kickoff and got approvals from the IT Architecture Committee, IT Security, Procurement, and Internal Audit.
+German wrote the project charter, the PID, and the detailed plans, and led a team of three people.
+Later German focused more on solving technical issues and took on the role of lead architect.
+He organized the EPM hosting and handled vendor management with parties like Microsoft, Perrit, various independents, and CGI.
+German was responsible for requirements management on behalf of the four departments in the model management chain.
+German configured MS Project, MS Project Server, SharePoint, SQL Server, SSRS, and SharePoint Server.
+He managed stakeholder relations with the affected departments, internal audit, the DNB (the Dutch equivalent of the German Bundesbank), and other interested parties within the bank like DS&A. German was the visionary of the overall solution, but also handled design details, developing and aligning use cases with users.
+He proposed integrated data sets and found solutions for data quality issues and for organizing data ownership within the chain.
+German organized tool management at DTS and trained the functional managers.
+On the organizational side, German designed new chain processes around the use of the new tool, documented them in ARIS, and implemented them in the business units.
+German produced many management reports (100+); he developed a custom data warehouse (DWH) including a data synchronization mechanism in SQL Server.

-• He also developed custom MS Project functions for usability and trained users and admins.
-The initial improvement areas from internal audit and the Dutch central bank were solved with the Microsoft EPM solution across the entire model management chain.
-All 160 concurrent modeling projects were implemented, including static and dynamic data for all financial models.
-German made extensive EPM customizations with SharePoint sites, MS Project functions, and 100+ custom reports, and organized functional and technical management.
-Many EPM issues were resolved with the hosting partner and Microsoft MVPs in Portugal.
-Finally, German produced 30 training videos for end users and admins.
+• He also developed custom MS Project functions to improve usability.
+He trained users and administrators on those as well.
+The initial areas for improvement (raised by Internal Audit and the DNB) were solved with Microsoft's Enterprise Project Management (EPM) solution.
+This was implemented technically and organizationally across the entire model management chain.
+The full portfolio of 160 simultaneous modeling projects was implemented.
+Static and dynamic data/information from all financial models was implemented.
+German made extensive EPM customizations with custom SharePoint sites, custom MS Project functions, and 100+ custom reports, and managed the functional and technical sides.
+Many EPM issues and bugs were fixed in collaboration with the hosting party and Microsoft MVPs in Portugal.
+Finally, German produced a series of thirty training videos for end users and administrators.

-• Tools: MS EPM, Project Server, SharePoint Server, SQL Server, SSMS, SSRS, PL/SQL, Excel/VBA/ODBC, MS Project/VBA, SharePoint 2010, process analysis, workshops, interviews, PRINCE2, Scrum, ARIS.
+• Tools: MS EPM, MS Project Server, MS SharePoint Server, MS SQL Server, MS SQL Server Management Studio, MS SQL Server Reporting Services, PL/SQL, Excel/VBA/ODBC, MS Project/VBA, SharePoint 2010, process analysis, workshops, interviews, Prince2, Scrum, ARIS.

 Aug 2011 - Jun 2012